-The directors recognise that the Company's ability to operate successfully is largely dependent on the maintenance of its straightforward approach to doing business and its reputation for integrity.
+During the year, the directors continued to recognise that the Company's ability to operate successfully is largely dependent on the maintenance of its straightforward approach to doing business and its reputation for integrity.
 All those who act on the Company's behalf are therefore required to behave and transact business in accordance with the highest professional standards.
-This includes compliance with the requirements of the Market Abuse Regulations, Anti-Money Laundering Regulations, the Data Protection Act and the Bribery Act, as well as customer care and external complaint guidelines.
+This includes compliance with the requirements of the Market Abuse Regulations, Anti-Money Laundering regulations, the Data Protection Act and the Bribery Act, as well as customer care and external complaint guidelines.
 The Company has adopted a Code, Policy and procedures under the Market Abuse Regulations.
-The Company's arrangements with INTERNOS, which is regulated by the Financial Conduct Authority, include the provision of all applicable compliance procedures.
-The directors are satisfied that the governance procedures adopted by INTERNOS in relation to its clients are appropriate and protect the Company's interests.
+The Company has adopted by the Financial Conduct Authority, include the provision of all applicable compliance procedures.
+The directors are satisfied that the governance procedures adopted by Principal in relation to its clients are appropriate and protect the Company's interests.
 The Company's corporate governance regime is underpinned by a whistle-blowing procedure, enabling perceived irregularities to be notified to members of the Board, principally the senior independent non-executive director.